Some exhibitors pull out of Singapore Airshow due to coronavirus

 Typically, it is not a major show for commercial plane orders but talks during the show can set the stage for deals that are completed later in the year.

-Boeing (BA.N), Airbus (AIR.PA) and Lockheed Martin Corp (LMT.N), among the biggest exhibitors, said they still planned to attend the show.
+Boeing, Airbus and Lockheed Martin Corp, among the biggest exhibitors, said they still planned to attend the show.

 Textron and Gulfstream said their decision to not attend was a precautionary measure to protect the health of employees.